Wondering where to eat fresh, delicious seafood in Rome?

 It's thick, white and flaky, and not overly fishy tasting, which is why it's usually either battered and fried, or cooked with tomato sauce, capers, olives and other ingredients.

-So, three of the simplest fishy foods in Roman Cuisine today are anchovies (used to salt foods like pizza and zucchini flowers), cod, and sometimes, skate and broccoli soup (unbelievably delicious in its simplicity!)
+So, three of the simplest fishy foods in Roman Cuisine today are

 We have lots of anchovies and sardines, but no mahi-mahi or tilapia.

-NB - The cod actually comes from Nordic waters!
+NB - The cod actually comes from Nordic waters.

 In Rome, we do have a lot of white, bony flaky fish: seabass (spigola), bream (orata), and grouper (cernia.)